Background pattern

 Side effects that may appear in blood or urine tests

-• low white blood cell count (lymphopenia, leukopenia) in blood.
-A decrease in white blood cells can make the body less able to fight infections.
-If you have a severe infection (such as pneumonia) inform your doctor immediately
+• low white blood cell count (lymphopenia, leucopenia) in blood.
+A low white blood cell count can make the body more susceptible to infections.
+If you have a severe infection (such as pneumonia), tell your doctor immediately

-• inflammation of the liver and increase in liver enzymes (ALT or AST simultaneously with bilirubin)
+• inflammation of the liver and increased liver enzymes (ALT or AST simultaneously with bilirubin)

-• herpes zoster (shingles) with symptoms such as blisters, burning, itching, or pain on the skin, usually on one side of the upper body or face, and other symptoms, such as fever and weakness in the early stages of the infection, followed by numbness, itching, or red patches with intense pain
+• herpes zoster (shingles) with symptoms such as blisters, burning, itching, or pain on the skin, usually on one side of the upper body or face, and other symptoms such as fever and weakness in the early stages of infection, followed by numbness, itching, or red spots with severe pain

 Children (13 years of age and older) and adolescents